SamGa3/microbiome_reconstruction/README.md

   )
 )
 ```
-The scripts to obtain both the left and right subsets of samples are in:
+The scripts to obtain all the subsets of samples are in:
 ```bash
 ../R-3.6.1/bin/Rscript scripts/pathway_analysis/boothstrapping_commands.R
 ```